-Students with citizenship in a country NOT a member of the European Union (EU) or European Economic Area (EEA) require a residence permit in order to study in Sweden for longer than 3 months.
+Students from a non-European Union (EU) or non-European Economic Area (EEA) country require a residence permit in order to study in Sweden for longer than 3 months.

 How should I apply?

 The easiest and fastest way to apply for a residence permit is using the online application at the Swedish Migration Agency's website.
 After completing the application, students are called for an interview at the Swedish embassy or consulate in their native country or other country where they live permanently.
 Students who are unable to apply online can apply at their nearest Swedish embassy or consulate.
 More information can be found at The Swedish Migration Agency's website.